Henry Cowell: Imprisonment

-On May 23, 1936, Cowell was arrested in Menlo Park, California on a "morals" charge for allegedly having oral sex with a seventeen-year-old male.
+On May 23, 1936, Cowell was arrested in Menlo Park on a "morals" charge for allegedly having oral sex with a seventeen-year-old male.
 (Note: Among those who were questioned and confessed to the police, the youngest was a seventeen-year-old who, at the time, would have been legally considered an adult under the former age of majority laws of California.)
 After initially denying the allegation, under further questioning he admitted not only to the act but to additional sex acts with the teenager and other young men in the area, including during his time at Halcyon more than a decade earlier.
 He was never accused by authorities of pedophilia or molestation, but since the young men were typically referred to as "boys" at the time, incorrect assumptions were made by sensationalist newspapers and many in the public, severely damaging what public reputation he had along with the revelation of his homosexual activities.
 While jailed and awaiting a court hearing, he wrote a full confession accompanied by a request for leniency on the basis that "he was not exclusively homosexual but was in fact in love with a woman he hoped to marry".
 Suggestive letters and other artifacts were received from both Cowell and the young men who spoke to police, which were later used by the prosecution in his trial.
 Cowell ultimately decided to overrule his attorneys and plead guilty, for reasons unknown.
 Probation was denied by Judge Maxwell McNutt, and Cowell received the standard sentence of one to fifteen years.
 In August 1937, after a parole hearing, the Board of Pardons fixed his term of incarceration at the maximum possible sentence, a decade-and-a-half.